Everything you need to know

 Once the student has enrolled online, our team will contact the student by email to discuss their travel needs.
 The most common means of transport are flight, ferry or bus.
 Airport shuttles will also be arranged when necessary.
 We will contact the student with a quote for the appropriate flights or coach and ferry from/to the destination.
 As soon as the quote is accepted we will book the transport and the student will be invoiced.
 All transport will be booked at the best available fare including booking fee.

 Meals on all NZdirect International Student Tours are not included in the tour price.
 These are covered by a separate food kitty which includes breakfast and evening dinners.

-The group prepares breakfast in their accommodation every morning.
+The students prepare breakfast in their accommodation every morning.
 Depending on the tour, dinners are catered or eaten out in local restaurants.
-Sometimes we'll also prepare evening dinners at the accommodation.
-Usually dinners are eaten out in local restaurants, however sometimes the students prepare an evening meal under the guidance of their tour guide at the accommodation.

 We'll ensure that dietary requirements and special needs such as vegetarian, vegan or food allergies are catered for.

 The student will receive his/her personal tour itinerary and other information approximately 7-10 days before the tour start.
 A copy of the itinerary will be sent to the school contact person, to the parents at home, as well as to the host parents.
 This itinerary includes the contact details of the tour guide.

 What to bring